 How First Republic Bank compares to top-yielding banks

 When comparing First Republic Bank’s CD rates to the best CD rates on the market, First Republic is at the back of the pack.
-The bank’s one-year CD rate is 0.35 percent APY while the best banks offer up to 1.00 percent APY.
-The three-year APY sits at a mere 0.45 percent APY while competitors range from 0.50 percent up to 1.05 percent at Comenity Direct.
+The bank’s one-year CD rate is 0.65 percent APY and the three-year APY offers up 50 1.05 percent APY.

 When looking at other CD terms, First Republic also falls behind: The bank requires a deposit of at least $10,000 on all CDs while several other banks require $2,000 or even $0 along with better rates.